PacLII Home | Databases | WorldLII | Search | Feedback

 (5) When a person is appointed to the Teaching Service, the appointment is on probation.
 Unless the Commission directs otherwise, the probation period is for one year commencing from the date on which the person commences duty.

-(6) Subject to section 35, an yee oyee appointed on probation remains on probation until his o employment is confirmed or terminated by t by the Commission.
+(6) Subject to section 35, an employee appointed on probation remains on probation until his or her employment is confirmed or terminated by the Commission.

 (7) The Commission may dismiss an employee at any time while the employee is on probation.